Flora and Fauna Guarantee Act 1988

 - modernises the FFG Act’s enforcement framework including stronger penalties.

-The Bill as passed by Parliament, the Explanatory Memorandum, and the Minister for Energy, Environment and Climate Change’s Second Reading Speech are available on the Victorian Parliament website.
+The Bill as passed by Parliament, the Explanatory Memorandum, and the Minister for Energy, Environment and Climate Change’s Second Reading Speech are available on the Victorian Legislation website.

 More information about the review of the Act, including the public consultation paper and submission summary are available from the Engage Victoria website.